 How does this medication work?
 What will it do for me?

 Guselkumab belongs to the class of medications called selective immunomodulating agents, also known as biologics.
 Specifically, it is an interleukin-23 inhibitor.
 It is used to treat moderate-to-severe plaque psoriasis for adults who are candidates for phototherapy or systemic therapy.
+It is also used to treat adults with active psoriatic arthritis.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.